FortiGate

 (v) Host daddr – Destination IP address.

-Same logic of source address is used in destination address.
+The same logic of the source address is used in the destination address.
 However, it defines the server/destination to which the traffic is sent.

 (vi) Port – port number.